-Regarding the oral formulation of rigosertib, Onconova has completed Phase I/II clinical trials for the drug used in combination with azacytidine as first-line treatment for higher-risk MDS and Phase II clinical trials for transfusion-dependent lower-risk MDS in the US.
-To verify the tolerability and safety of the oral formulation of rigosertib among Japanese patients, SymBio began Phase I clinical trials in Japan in June 2017 and is making steady progress with the clinical trial after enrolling the first patients in October 2017.
-After completing the Phase I trials, the company plans to start Phase I clinical trials for rigosertib used in combination with azacytidine, participate in global Phase III clinical trials of the drug used in combination with azacytidine as first-line treatment for higher-risk MDS currently planned by Onconova, and apply for approval of the oral formulation of the drug in Japan at the same time as in the US and Europe.
-In December 2018, Onconova submitted a Special Protocol Assessment (SPA) request to the US Food and Drug Administration (FDA) to speed up the approval review for the global trials, and expects an outcome of the discussions in 1H 2019.
+Regarding the oral formulation of rigosertib, Onconova has completed phase I/II clinical trials for the drug used in combination with azacitidine as first-line treatment for higher-risk MDS and phase II clinical trials for transfusion-dependent lower-risk MDS in the US.
+To verify the tolerability and safety of the oral formulation of rigosertib among Japanese patients, SymBio began phase I clinical trials in Japan in June 2017, enrolled the first patients in October 2017, and completed patient enrollment in June 2019.
+After completing the phase I trials, the company will consider phase I clinical trials for rigosertib used in combination with azacitidine, participate in global clinical trials of the drug used in combination with azacitidine as first-line treatment for higher-risk MDS currently planned by Onconova, and apply for approval of the oral formulation of the drug in Japan at the same time as in the US and Europe.
+In December 2018, Onconova submitted a Special Protocol Assessment (SPA) request to the US Food and Drug Administration (FDA) to speed up the approval review for the global trials.
+Onconova announced in October 2019 that it was considering a phase II controlled study comparing rigosertib + azacitidine to azacitidine stand-alone therapy for untreated patients with higher-risk MDS.
 In regards to development of rigosertib for transfusion-dependent lower-risk MDS, the company is considering participating from Japan while monitoring Onconova's development progress.

-Regarding SyB P-1501 licensed by the Medicines Company (through its wholly owned subsidiary Incline Therapeutics, Inc.) in October 2015, SymBio found a fact that raised concerns about the continuity of its business, and in the interests of patient welfare, it suspended further patient enrollment in April 2017.
-The license agreement was terminated in November 2017, and the development of the drug was terminated in February 2018.
+Regarding SyB P-1501 licensed by The Medicines Company (through its wholly owned subsidiary Incline Therapeutics, Inc.) in October 2015, SymBio learned of an event that raised concerns about the continuity of its business, and in the interests of patient welfare, it suspended further patient enrollment in April 2017.

-The Company initiated an arbitration against The Medicines Company in October 2017, under the rules of the International Chamber of Commerce, seeking damages of USD82mn (approximately JPY9.0bn) arising from The Medicines Company's repudiation of the license agreement.
+The company initiated an arbitration against The Medicines Company, under the rules of the International Chamber of Commerce, seeking damages of USD82mn (approximately JPY9.0bn) arising from The Medicines Company's repudiation of the license agreement.
+SymBio argued that The Medicine Company's failure to provide sufficient assurance to the company regarding the performance of obligations under on the license agreement in light of its decision to suspend and withdraw from business activities relating to SyB P-1501in the European and US markets was a material breach of the license agreement.
 Arbitration proceedings against The Medicines Company are still ongoing.